turbot/terraform-provider-steampipecloud/docs/resources/connection.md

 - `handle` - (Required) A friendly identifier for your connection, and must be unique across your connections.
 - `plugin` - (Required) The name of the plugin.
-- `organization` - (Optional) An organization ID or handle to create the workspace in.
+- `organization` - (Optional) An organization ID or handle to create the connection in.

 ### Airtable connection arguments